 The flight from Kathmandu to Lukla is 40 minutes of pure mountain experience until we reach the Tenzing-Hillary Airport.
-Our trek begins in Lukla as we descend towards the Dudh Kodhi River before following the trail leading to Namche Bazaar.
+Our trek begins in Lukla as we descend towards the Dudh Koshi River before following the trail leading to Namche Bazaar

 The trek to Namche Bazar is a steep climb through forests of rhododendron around the Sagarmatha National Park.
 After crossing several suspension bridges and four hours of walking we reach the Sherpa market of Namche Bazaar.

-On the journey from Namche Bazaar to Dole we get to see plenty of rhodendrons, pheasants mountain goats and musk deers.
+On the journey from Namche Bazaar to Dole, we get to see plenty of rhododendrons, pheasants mountain goats, and musk deers.
 The uphill trail to Dole consists of long granite staircases built into cliffs.
-A panoramic view of several peaks, especially Ama Dablam are the main highlight of the day.
+A panoramic view of several peaks, especially Ama Dablam is the main highlight of the day.

-The Gokyo Ri is a small hill rising from the North of a glacier and requires a 3 hour ascend.
-Once atop the Gokyo Ri, we can see more of Everest magnificently framed by the Makalu, Nuptse and Changtse.
+The Gokyo Ri (5,360m) is a small hill rising from the North of a glacier and requires a 3-hour ascent.
+Once atop the Gokyo Ri, we can see more of Everest magnificently framed by the Makalu, Nuptse, and Changtse.

 If you wish to climb up the Renjo Pass (5,360m) and stay in Marulung (4,210m).

 The trail now descends to Namche Bazaar which offers superb views of Everest, Nuptse, Lhotse, Ama Dablam, Thamserku, and Kwangde peaks.
 On reaching Shanasa after two hours of pleasant walking and an hour’s rest we continue our journey to Namche.